Llay-Llay

 Llay-Llay is a town and commune in the San Felipe de Aconcagua Province of central Chile's Valparaíso Region.

 History

 The commune was established on 6 April 1875 during the government of President Federico Errázuriz Zañartu, A railway station was initially built for the three copper smelters that existed there.

 Llay-Llay made news on 14 September 1863, the date was celebrated with a grand banquet in the village to celebrate the official opening of the railway line between Santiago and Valparaiso, an act that was attended by the President of the Republic, Don José Joaquín Pérez.
 On 6 April 1875 by Supreme Decree it was granted the title of town.

-In December 1925, the Commune of Llay-Llay was integrated into the Department of Quillota, divided into four districts.
-As of March 1976, according to the regional administration of the country, it joined the province of San Felipe de Aconcagua.
+The Commune of Llay-Llay was included into the Department of Quillota, which was split into four districts, in December 1925.
+According to the country's regional government, it became part of the province of San Felipe de Aconcagua in March 1976.